 Truckers are Everywhere

 Despite a much-publicized shortage of qualified drivers, truck driving remains one of the fastest-growing occupations in the United States.
-There are more than 1.7 million heavy-duty and tractor-trailer truck driving jobs today, according to the U.S. Bureau of Labor Statistics.
-Overall, a total of 7.4 million Americans have jobs tied to the trucking industry.
-A recent study by National Public Radio found that “trucker driver” was the most dominant job in 29 U.S. states, including California and Texas.
+According to the U.S. Bureau of Labor Statistics on how many people have jobs as drivers, there are more than 2 million heavy-duty and tractor-trailer truck driving jobs today.
+Overall, a total of 8.5 million Americans have jobs tied to the trucking industry.

 Trucks Move Everything

 Rail and intermodal transportation have been growing in recent years.
 However, commercial trucks still move the lion’s share of goods and materials.
-These statistics from the American Trucking Associations’ 2017 Trends report illustrate the industry’s dominance.
+These statistics from the 2024 Trends report by the American Trucking Associations (ATA) illustrate the industry’s dominance

 The Industry Continues to Grow

-Over time, trucking’s percentage of the overall freight market is projected to decline slightly.
-However, industry groups project steady overall growth for the industry.
-Below are projections for the next 11 years from the American Trucking Associations (ATA).
+Over time, trucking’s percentage of the overall freight market is projected to hold steady.
+However, industry groups project overall growth for the industry as a whole.
+Below are projections for the next 10 years from the ATA.

 Driving Isn’t Automated

-At a time when many American blue-collar jobs in have been in decline, the number of truck driving jobs has grown.
-That is because trucking has been immune to two of the biggest forces affecting the U.S. workforce today—automation and offshoring.
+At a time when many American blue-collar jobs have been in decline, the number of truck driving jobs has grown.
+That's because trucking has been immune to two of the biggest forces affecting the U.S. workforce today—automation and offshoring.

 Driving a truck over the Interstate cannot be outsourced to India or China.
 Likewise, robots have not learned how to drive and park a rig.
 That latter fact may not always remain true, as truck manufacturers are attempting to develop trucks with self-driving technologies.